Miramar 2022 Airshow: Leap Frogs 9/23

 The U.S. Navy Parachute Team, nicknamed the Leap Frogs, conducts an aerial demonstration from a U.S. Army C-147A at the 2022 Marine Corps Air Station Miramar Air Show at MCAS Miramar, San Diego, California, Sept.
 23, 2022.
 The Leap Frogs Navy Parachute Team is made up of active-duty Navy SEALs, Special Warfare Combatant-craft Crewmen and support personnel.
 The theme for the 2022 MCAS Miramar Air Show, “Marines Fight, Evolve and Win,” reflects the Marine Corps’ ongoing modernization efforts to prepare for future conflicts.
-(U.S. Marine Corps photo by Lance Cpl.
-Jose S. GuerreroDeleon)
+(U.S. Marine Corps photo by Cpl.
+Brienna Tuck)

 |Date Taken: